I Gave You Power: Follow-ups

 "I Gave You Power" is the first in a string of Nas songs in which he personifies an object or concept.
 His 2006 song "Blood Diamond" was compared to "I Gave You Power" because of its use of gun personification.
 Other examples include "Money Is My Bitch", "Last Words", "Project Roach" and "Fried Chicken".

 Impact on hip-hop culture

 Shortly after It Was Written was released in 1996, Tupac Shakur compared his girlfriend to a gun on the song "Me and My Girlfriend."
 Although the song was released posthumously, Young Noble, a close friend of Tupac Shakur, said that "I Gave You Power" served as the main inspiration for Shakur's "Me and My Girlfriend".
 50 Cent used "I Gave You Power" to address evolution in hip-hop.
 Eminem's song "Desperation" mentions the song.
-Irv Gotti made an episode on the BET show Tales (TV series) based on the song.
+Irv Gotti made an episode on the BET show Tales based on the song.